Skip to Main Content

 Peer reviewed, refereed or juried: critically evaluated by a knowledge panel of experts.

-Includes words like: review, journal, research, quarterly, studies, transactions, proceedings, archives.
-Title
+Title Includes words like: review, journal, research, quarterly, studies, transactions, proceedings, archives.
+Often includes the word magazine.

-Technical, likely to include the jargon of the field.
+Language Technical, likely to include the jargon of the field.
 Assumes some background knowledge from the reader.
-Language
+Non-technical, accessible by broad audience

-Traditional structure usually requires: abstract, literature review, methodology, results, conclusion, references Article structure
+Article Structure Traditional structure usually requires: abstract, literature review, methodology, results, conclusion, references No specific structure.

-Professors, researchers, professionals, experts, students; people who are already interested in the topic.
-Audience
+Audience Professors, researchers, professionals, experts, students; people who are already interested in the topic.
+General public, trying to attract an audience.

 URL: https://library.brockport.edu/psychology